 Jet Ski Rental

 Swimming prohibited doesn’t mean visitors can’t venture further into the ocean.
-There is a jet ski rental manage by locals.
+There is a jet ski rental managed by locals.
 Rent one at Rp250.000 for 15 minutes.
-The price is expensive but it matches with the luxury.
-Put on that sunglasses and ride into the ocean with style feeling like James Bond.
+The price is expensive but it matches the luxury.
+Put on that sunglasses and ride into the ocean with a style feeling like James Bond.

 Indrayanti Neighboring Beaches

 Alongside this, there are plenty of beaches within walking distance from Indrayanti beach.
 Tenggole Beach is hidden just behind Bukit Karang Gunung Kidul.
 Think of a private beach, Tenggole Beach is the one.
 It is smaller and far less crowded than Indrayanti, but with no less beautiful landscape.

 Move the mat and sunbathe here instead for a more tranquil beach experience.
-The Sundak Beach located in the west of Indrayanti beach.
+Sundak Beach is located in the west of Indrayanti beach.
 The most interesting feature of this beach is that visitors can find marine creatures near its shores.
 Hunt for jellyfish, starfish, and small fishes on the bank of the beach.

 The tide here is much calmer than at Indrayanti, so visitors can also swim a bit further.
 Sandranan Beach is a bit further but here is the only beach in the village where visitors can go snorkeling.
 The water is clear and shallow with plenty of coral reefs and some protected fishes.

 Rent the snorkeling gear, it’s affordable at only Rp50.000 without a time limit.
 However, take extreme caution when snorkeling during the monsoon season.
 Since the tide can be dangerous for swimmers.

 Visiting beaches in Yogyakarta means an opportunity to taste fresh seafood delicacies.
 Pay a visit to the famous Indrayanti Restaurant, or any other restaurants available here.
 The recommended dish is ‘Ikan Bakar’, a grilled fish served with warm rice and vegetables.
 Complete this perfect lunch with fresh coconut water, served directly from the fruit itself.